 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:

 Whitestone REIT’s trifecta of favorable tax status as a REIT, a high yield, and a monthly dividend make it appealing for individual investors.

-But there’s more to the company than these factors. keep reading this article to learn more about Whitestone REIT.
+But there’s more to the company than just these factors.
+Keep reading this article to learn more about Whitestone REIT.

 Whitestone is a commercial REIT that acquires, owns, manages, develops and redevelops properties it believes to be e-commerce resistant in metropolitan areas with high rates of population growth.

 Its properties are located primarily in the southern United States in areas it sees as having favorable demographics, such as income and economic growth.
 The trust’s properties are mostly in Phoenix and Houston, with smaller allocations to other major cities in Texas.

 The company’s acquisition criteria includes community-centered properties that are visibly located in developing and diverse areas.

 Properties are typically in the 50,000-200,000 square foot range, and from $5 million to $180 million in cost.